A nice supporter and cat lover, Mr Lee, asked me for help so I’m asking all of you to join in.

 The way that we make positive change is through peaceful and respectful actions and words.
 When you lash out and are threatening, it hurts our important cause and makes us all look bad, and in turn saves less kitties from this very cruel and inhumane procedure.

-How can declawing be considered a common procedure at Ohio State University but it is considered barbaric at the Royal Veterinary College, so they would never teach it or perform it?
+How can declawing be considered a common procedure at Ohio State University but it is considered mutilation at the Royal Veterinary College, so they would never teach it or perform it?
 It’s the same surgery.

 Yet Ohio State University Veterinary Medical Center’s Hospital for Companion Animals’ website has declawing right after spay and neuters on their list of their “common conditions & procedures.”